amialucille/CS3_3rdQtrPortfolio/README.md

 |7 | **Coordinates Saved Page**  | Saved coordinates of builds or biomes that players want to save. |
 |8 | **Coordinates Form Page**  | Here, visitors can input the information of the coordinates of a build or biome here. |

----

-## JavaScript Incorporation
-- **Interactive Portal Animation**: Hovering over each portal on the homepage reveals a preview of the corresponding dimension.
-- **Random Biome Generator**: A button that displays a random biome from any of the three worlds (Overworld, Nether, End).
-- **Optional Feature**: Collapsible info boxes for mobs or structures to keep pages neat and readable.

----

-## HTML Form Incorporation
-The Html form will require the user to input different types of information about the coordinates of a biome or build of their choice.
-Here, it will record all of the saved coordinates throughout their world.
----

 ## Wireframe/Mockup
 ### 🏠 Homepage
 ![Homepage Wireframe](./images/Homepage.png)